-The following Ten Minute Rule Bill was be read by Diana Johnson MP on Monday 13th March 2017.
+The following Ten Minute Rule Bill was read by Diana Johnson MP on Monday 13th March 2017.
 MPs voted in favour of the bill passing to its second reading.

-This five-point briefing in support of the bill is issued by the British Pregnancy Advisory Service, bpas, on behalf of the We Trust Women Coalition:
+This five-point briefing in support of the bill is issued by the British Pregnancy Advisory Service, BPAS, on behalf of the We Trust Women Coalition:

 The Royal College of Midwives, Women’s Equality Party, Fawcett Society, Women’s Aid, British Humanist Association (BHA), Maternity Action, FPA, the British Society of Abortion Care Providers, Birthrights, IPPF EN, Catholics for Choice, NUS Women’s Campaign, Lawyers for Choice, End Violence Against Women, Equality Now, Voice for Choice, Southall Black Sisters, Alliance for Choice NI, Green Party, and Doctors for a Woman’s Choice on Abortion.